 Main results.
-The changes in the tax rates attributed to new land protection were small.
-Specifically, a 1% increase in the percentage of town land protected was estimated to cause a 0.024% increase in the tax rate.
-This corresponds to an increase in a homeowner's annual tax bill of \$0.72 per \$100,000 of taxable property value for the average annual increase in area protected of 85 acres.
-For the owner of a typical New England home (valued at \$266,493), that would be an additional \$1.92 on their tax bill of \$3475.
-These small impacts did not persist-we found no impacts beyond three years.
+The changes in the property tax rates attributed to new land protection were small.
+Specifically, a 1 percentage point increase in the percent of town land protected annually was estimated to increase the tax rate by \$0.023 per \$1000 of value.
+This corresponds to an increase in a homeowner's annual property tax bill of \$1.16 per \$100,000 of taxable property value for an annual increase in area protected of 100 acres.
+For the owner of a typical New England home (valued at \$259,045), that would be an additional \$3.00 on their property tax bill of \$2893.
+These small impacts represent a one-time increase in the property tax rate.
+We do not find that property taxes continue to increase over time.

 Variation by types of protection and towns.
-Tax rate increases were somewhat higher when land protection occurred through municipal purchases or private easement protection.
-For a 1% increase in the percentage of town land protected, we found tax rate increases of 0.10% for new municipal protection and 0.048% for private easements, compared to the 0.024% average increase.
+Property tax rate increases were somewhat higher when land protection occurred through municipal purchases or private easement protection.
+For a 1percentage point increase in the percent of town land protected annually, we found tax rate increases of \$0.10 for new municipal protection and \$0.048 for private easements, compared to the \$0.023 average increase.
 Tax rate impacts of acquisitions by NGOs or state and federal agencies were not statistically different from zero.

-Considering differences across municipal types, we found more substantial tax rate increases when towns were growing slowly, had lower median incomes, fewer second homes, and less land enrolled in current use programs.
-The size of these impacts ranged from \$5 to at most \$30 in additional taxes paid for each \$100,000 in property value.
+Considering differences across municipal types, we found more substantial property tax rate increases when towns were growing slowly, had lower median incomes, fewer second homes, and less land enrolled in current use programs that allow reduced taxes for agriculture and forestry.
+Communities with these characteristics experienced property tax bill increases of up to \$10 for each \$100,000 in property value.